-Special church activities and services are announced
+Special church activities are announced

 Special programs and other activities in churches this week include the following: